 In Airflow, workflows are defined as code.
 As a result, they become easy to maintain with better version control.
 With its code-first strategy, Airflow fosters collaboration to build better data pipelines and facilitates testing to ensure the workflow runs smoothly.

-Another benefit of Airflow is that it is fully extendable, enabling you to customize operators with multiple databases, cloud services, and internal apps.
+Another benefit of building data pipelines with Apache Airflow is that it is fully extendable, enabling you to customize operators with multiple databases, cloud services, and internal apps.
 Due to its popularity, Airflow also benefits from a large amount of community-contributed operators enabling you to pull them for your specific workflow requirements directly.

 With its Rest API, Airflow is also scalable.
 This enables your data science teams to create custom workflows from external sources and output valuable insights for you quickly.